Skip to main content

 Direct SOW Formats

 Fast Spec returns the Scope of Work directly in both JSON and Markdown, and also provides URL endpoints.
-The JSON is typed and split for coding agents vs. human reviewers: Coding Agent JSON (concise, no hours/personas/roles):- Feed AI tools:
+The JSON is typed and split for coding agents vs. human reviewers.
+Recommended usage

 Code Examples